marky376/assessment_school/README.md

-# Student Report Form Generator (assessment_school)
+# Student Report Form Generator (assessment_school.py)

 ## Description

-This project, `assessment_school.py`, is a simple Python script that allows users to generate a student report form.
-It prompts the user to enter the student's name, grade, and a performance rating (on a scale of 1 to 5).
-Based on this input, it then generates and prints a formatted report card, including a descriptive interpretation of the performance rating.
+This project, `assessment_school.py`, is an enhanced Python script designed to generate student report forms.
+It interactively collects student details (name, grade, and a performance rating), displays a formatted report, logs key information to a CSV file for record-keeping, and offers an option to save the individual report as a `.txt` file.
+The script is built with an object-oriented approach for better organization and maintainability.

+## Features

+* **Interactive Data Entry:** Prompts for student's name, grade, and a 1-5 performance rating with input validation.
+* **Console Report Display:** Shows a clearly formatted student report directly in the console.
+* **CSV Logging:** Automatically appends key details of each generated report (timestamp, name, grade, rating, description) to a `student_records.csv` file.
+Creates the file with headers if it doesn't exist.
+* **Optional `.txt` File Saving:** Prompts the user to save the generated report to an individual text file (e.g., `Jane_Doe_report_20250525.txt`).
+Filenames are sanitized for safety.
+* **Object-Oriented Design:** The underlying code is structured using classes for better organization and encapsulation of functionalities.

-## Files
+## Files in the Project / Generated

 * `assessment_school.py`: The main Python script containing the program logic.
-* `README.md`: This file, providing information about the project.
+* `README.md`: This documentation file.
+* `student_records.csv` (Generated): A CSV file where student report data is logged.
+Created/appended by the script.
+* `*_report_YYYYMMDD.txt` (Generated): Individual student reports, optionally saved by the user (e.g., `Jane_Doe_report_20250525.txt`).

 ## Requirements

-* Python 3.x
+* Python 3.x (Standard library only, no external packages needed beyond what's included with Python)

 ## How to Run